 I was looking forward to visiting these steps so much!
 We arrived in the evening with the intention of buying some ice cream and sitting on the steps whilst people watching.
 It was just our luck though that the steps were closed off to the public for maintenance work!!
 They still looked lovely though, if you could ignore the barriers and scaffolding surrounding them.

-We visited the vatican on an incredibly hot day!
-Initially we weren’t intending on actually going inside, but in a burst of spontaneity we purchased tickets and ran across the square to tag onto the back of a group of people.
+We visited the Vatican on an incredibly hot day!
+Initially, we weren’t intending on actually going inside, but in a burst of spontaneity we purchased tickets and ran across the square to tag onto the back of a group of people.
 I think we probably walked a marathon whilst inside to get to the Sistine Chapel.
-At first we looked around at the paintings on the walls as we were walking through the labyrinth of corridors.
-20 minutes laters, I don’t think either of us were paying much attention to them anymore.
+At first, we looked around at the paintings on the walls as we were walking through the labyrinth of corridors.
+20 minutes later, I don’t think either of us was paying much attention to them anymore.
 Thinking back, it would have been pretty handy if there had been signs saying how long you had left walking until you reached your destination.